sheff146/piglatin/README.md

 ## TODO

-- Write tests for every module
+- Write tests for every module (right now there is just one big test for the main function covering all possible cases)
 - Add non-latin characters support
 - Expand supported punctuation
 - Ensure correctness with multi-line strings processing